-- Fore-end depth is limited to a maximum of 150mm, this measurement is from the centre of the barrel to the lowest part of the rifle forward of the pistol grip - Butt pads must be simplistic in their design.
-FT style butt hooks are not allowed, although paddle style butt pads can be used.
-The individual component part making up each paddle must not measure more that 56mm (2.25") and shall not form a hook over or under the Competitors shoulder (as shown in Figure 3).
-No other part of the butt pad must be in contact with the Competitors shoulder or bicep area.
-See Figures 1 thru 3 below - No device may be added or designed into a stock/rifle to specifically support the stock/rifle on the peg or support.
-This includes parts of the windicator, brackets, ledges, spikes, straps etc. - The use of a single windicator is allowed in UKAHFT events.
+- Fore-end depth is limited to a maximum of 150mm, this measurement is from the centre of the barrel to the lowest part of the rifle forward of the pistol grip - FT style butt hooks are not allowed.
+"Paddle" style butt pads can be used, this includes butt pads where multiple components form a paddle (see Figures 1, 2, 3 & 4).
+Where this is the case, the paddles shall not form a bar or hook under/around the underarm.
+Similarly, the paddles shall not form a hook over and around the Competitors shoulder. - A maximum permissible depth of a butt pad is 63mm (2.5").
+See Figure 4.

+No other part of the butt pad other than the paddles and butt pad face are to be in contact with the Competitors shoulder or bicep area E.g. forward facing extension bars or weights - No device or modification may be added or designed into a stock/rifle to specifically support the stock/rifle on the peg, support or shooting sticks.
+This includes parts of the windicator, brackets, ledges, spikes, straps etc.

+The use of a single windicator is allowed in UKAHFT events.
 UKAHFT's definition of a windicator is;